 Can I do call tracking through Google Ads alone without a dedicated tool?

 Partially.
 Google Ads has built-in call extensions and call-only ads that report calls within the Ads dashboard.
 The gap: Google reports call duration but not call content; cannot attribute calls to specific keywords reliably; cannot route calls to dynamic numbers based on traffic source; cannot integrate with CRM beyond basic conversion tracking.
-For most service businesses spending $5K+ monthly on Google Ads, dedicated call tracking earns its place; for smaller spenders or non-Google-heavy traffic, the built-in features suffice.
+For most service businesses spending five-figure monthly amounts on Google Ads, dedicated call tracking earns its place; for smaller spenders or non-Google-heavy traffic, the built-in features suffice.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.